 Located 50 minutes from Grand Rapids, this winter fun park is worth the drive for cold-weather sports enthusiasts.
-The marked snowshoe trail system takes visitors from the low levels of the white pine forest to the tops of the Lake Michigan sand dunes with breathtaking views of the tree canopy, Lake Michigan and Muskegon Lake.
-The park rents “feather” snowshoes for $8/day.
+The marked snowshoe trail system takes visitors from the low levels of the white pine forest to the tops of sand dunes with breathtaking views of the tree canopy, Lake Michigan and Muskegon Lake.
+A daily trail pass is $10 and you can rent snowshoes for $8/day.

 Strap on your own snowshoes and hit the trails in the Grand Rapids area.